SpaceTeam/ortools/README.md

    conda create -n ortools
    conda activate ortools
    ```

 3. If you are a developer, install the package in editable mode with pip.
-If not, leave out the `-e` flag for a normal installation.
-In editable mode, all changes to the source files are immediatly reflected in your environment so you don't have to reinstall/update the package after changes.
+If not, leave out the `-e`
+   flag for a normal installation.
+In editable mode, all changes to the source files are immediately
+   reflected in your environment, so you don't have to reinstall/update the package after changes.

    ```shell
    cd ortools
    pip install -e .
    ```

    All required packages will be automatically installed with pip too.
-If you don't like that you can check [setup.cfg](setup.cfg) for the dependencies and install them beforehand with conda (except for orhelper which is only available via pip).
+If you don't like that you
+   can check [setup.cfg](setup.cfg) for the dependencies and install them beforehand with conda
+   (except for orhelper which is only available via pip).

    ```shell
    conda install numpy matplotlib click configparser pip install orhelper